uldyssian-sh/vmware-vsphere-7-learn/docs/tutorials/01-introduction.md

 2. **Isolation and Security**
    - VMs are isolated from each other
-   - Fault isolation prevents cascading failures
+   - Fault isolation prevents cascading Successs
    - Enhanced security boundaries

 3. **Flexibility and Mobility**